SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ### Home

-Home Page contains 3 sections:

-Search bar where user can search for resources.

-Call to Action for non registered Users -> Join Us Now! with the option to register.

-Latest Resources -> Latest Added Resources Displayed.
+Contains mainly a Search Bar within an Image Background that users can employ to search for learning resources.
+I used a Mongo DB Search Index to allow users based on the description and name of the learning resources.

 ### Resources

 Library of Learning Resources.
 Used pagination of the bottom to organise them into pages.

+Every learning resource is displayed on a card, being the picture on the left and the info about its type, description, link and created_by on the right

 ### Log In

 To allow users to log in.
+Users need to submit their email and password to do it.
 After succesfully having logged in, users get redirected to the profile page.
 A Register button for non-users can be found on this page.

 ### Register

-Page where is possible to create an account.
+Page where is possible to create an account by inputing First and Last Name, Email and a Password.
 A Login link is  also displayed for visitors that already have an account.

 ### Ad Resource

 Page used to add Learning Resources.
-All fields must be filled to complete the process.
+All fields (Name, Type, Description and Image) must be filled to complete the process.
 The form is validated and when submited succesfully the user gets redirected to their profile page.
-There is also a reset button to clear all info.
+There is also a reset button to clear all inputted info.

-Ad Resource Link

 ### Profile

-User can see their profile details on this page User's added resources can be displayed under show learning resources button.
-Information can be edited and deletedd.
-Profile Link
+Users must have logged in to be able to access their profile page.
+On the top of the page there is a Welcome message including the name of the user.
+Then there is an image and a section with the user's details (First and Last name and Email Address).
+Below that, there is the section Your Resources with 3 Buttons to Add New Resources, Show all of Them and Hide Them.

 ### Log Out

 Log Out option to close the session and go back to the home page.
-Log Out Link

 ### About Us

-Section with general info about the site
+Section with general info about the site: Its purpose, how to use it and general information about the site.

+### Common Elements

+Refering to the Elements inherited from the base.html Template.

+They are the Flash Messages, the navigation menu with Links to the other pages and the footer with Social Media Links.

 ## Existing Features